geoffleyland/argcheck/README.md

       - `filein`: the value is an open, readable file
       - `fileout`: the value is an open, writable file
-  * If none of the above, and the value is table, argcheck will try to match the table's metatable to the constraint:
+  * If none of the above, and the value is table, argcheck will try to match the table's metatable to the constraint.
     + if the metatable has a `__type`, `__typename` or `_type`
       field that matches the constraint
     + if the metatable has a `__typeinfo` field such that